ladymary99/Confi-clothing-shop/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. and a little with three.js and blender 3d

 Currently, two official plugins are available: